All Episodes

 If I get any more on all of this, I will be sure and tell you right away.

-What you might do, and what I would hope you would do, is to do what we have done before, and it is really important to do so, and that is to pray.
+What you might do, and what I would hope you to do, is to do what we have done before, and then it will do so, and that is to pray.

 Pray for him.

-Depending on your belief system, I would strongly advise this would be a good time for all of you to take a moment out, and consider the man you've heard on this program for years and years now, and concentrate on his healing.
+I strongly advise this would be a good time for all of you to take a moment out and to consider the man you've heard on this program for years and years now and concentrate on his healing.

 Because believe me, he needs it.